 The largest multidisciplinary French-speaking university, Aix-Marseille University (AMU) welcomes 80,000 students and nearly 8,000 staff on 5 large campuses of international standards.
-Owner of 90% of its assets, the university is present in 9 cities, in 4 departments of the Southern Region.
+Owning 90% of its assets, the university is present in 9 cities in 4 departments of the Southern Region.

-Its A*Midex University Foundation, which is the permanent home of IDEX, contributes to the development of a world-class interdisciplinary higher education and research centre.
-Known as an "intensive research university", it houses 120 research structures linked to the major national research organisations.
+Its A*Midex University Foundation, which carries the IDEX on a long-term basis, contributes to the development of a world-class interdisciplinary higher education and research centre.
+Known as an "intensive research university", it is home to 121 research structures linked to major national research organisations.

 Responsible University, Aix-Marseille University makes "living well together" a priority.
-The affirmation of its commitment to sustainable development in all its dimensions - human, environmental and heritage - is embodied in numerous actions and measures: The AMU climate council was created, as well as a system to combat sexual, sexist and homophobic harassment, the application of a master plan on disability, a system to combat racism and anti-Semitism, and numerous sports and festive events on campus.
-Widely open to the world with 10,000 international students and more than 40 diplomas in international partnerships, AMU has been the winner of the European Commission's call for projects for several months to build with its 7 European partners "CIVIS, a European Civic University", contributing to major societal challenges oriented particularly towards Africa and the Mediterranean.
+The affirmation of its commitment to sustainable development in all its dimensions - human, environmental and heritage - is embodied in numerous actions and measures: The affirmation of its commitment to sustainable development in all its dimensions - human, environmental and heritage - is embodied in numerous actions and measures: a travel plan, a waste management plan, raising student awareness of the climate emergency and the introduction of a sustainable development bonus, the creation of the AMU Climate Council, as well as measures to combat sexual, sexist and homophobic harassment, the application of a master plan on disability, measures to combat racism and anti-Semitism, and numerous sports and festive events on campus.
+Widely open to the world with 10,000 international students and more than 40 diplomas in international partnerships, AMU has been for several months the winner of the European Commission's call for projects to build with its 7 European partners "CIVIS, a European Civic University", contributing to the major societal challenges oriented particularly towards Africa and the Mediterranean.

 AMU is thus an intensive research university, which has forged partnerships all over the world, which has affirmed its territorial anchorage and integration and which is among the very first French universities in the Shanghai ranking.
 AMU is a multidisciplinary university structured around five disciplinary sectors divided into 18 components (faculties, schools, institutes) and one multidisciplinary sector (including ESPE and IUT) :